fastoch/Nest-Full-Course/TUTO.md

 ## Routes definition ORDER does matter

+For that section, check Dave gray's video at 24min: https://youtu.be/8_X0nSrzrCw?si=FRur-VI6R-ANZLEF&t=1469

 The **order** in which we define our routes in the controller is **VERY IMPORTANT**.
 The general rule for ordering routes is to go from most specific to least specific.